 - money laundering

-The co-operation agreement between Switzerland and Europol covers data processing comprehensively.
+The cooperation agreement between Switzerland and Europol covers data processing comprehensively.
 Articles 7 to 13 govern data transmission, source and information classification, data correction and deletion, and classification or confidentiality of information.
-These fulfil the constitutional requirements regarding the protection of privacy under Article 13 of the Swiss Constitution and Article 8 of the Convention on Human Rights.
+These fulfil the constitutional requirements regarding the right to privacy under Article 13 of the Federal Constitution of the Swiss Confederation and Article 8 of the European Convention on Human Rights.

-The 3 liaison officers and one liaison officer of the Federal Customs Administration (FCA) posted to the Europol headquarters in The Hague assist in co-ordinating information exchange and facilitate co-operation with Europol.
+The liaison officers of fedpol and the Federal Office for Customs and Border Security (FOCBS) stationed at the Europol headquarters in The Hague assist in coordinating information exchange and facilitate cooperation with Europol.

-Fedpol has been allocated seven full-time positions to deal with Europol matters.
-4 of these positions comprise the liaison officers at The Hague.
-Switzerland bears the annual costs of telecommunication between Bern and The Hague, whereas Europol pays the costs for the office premises and infrastructure required by the liaison officers.
+The handling of Europol matters requires human resources, which were allocated by the Federal Council.
+Switzerland bears the annual costs of telecommunication between Berne and The Hague, whereas Europol provides office premises and infrastructure required by the liaison officers.